Chair – SALLY McINTYRE

-Sally recently became our new Vice Chair and is excited to empower our Southern Vancouver Island community with much enthusiasm through education, support, leading by example and enacting change at a municipal level.
-Outside of SVI, you’ll find Sally either getting grounded by the water, dancing to quality beats, cycling along the trails, hiking some terrain, laughing to a good joke, or making a solid vegan meal!
+Sally recently became our Chair in early 2020 and is excited to empower our Southern Vancouver Island community with much enthusiasm through education, support, leading by example and enacting change at a municipal level.
+Outside of SFVI, you’ll find Sally either getting grounded by the water, dancing to quality beats, cycling along the trails, hiking some terrain, laughing to a good joke, or making a solid meal!

 Secretary – LISE BROWN